jamesqquick/makeswift-contentful-workshop/README.md

 ## Create Data Model in Contentful

-Create a new data model in Contentful named `BlogPost` that includes the following properties.
+Create a new data model in Contentful by going to the **Content Model** tab and choosing **Start from Scratch**.
+Then, name it `BlogPost` and include the following properties.
 Each property marked with "\*" should be flagged as required.

 - **slug\*** - Short Text
 - **title\*** - Short Text